Stratio/crossdata/doc/src/site/sphinx/3_configuration.rst

 Crossdata has as a requirement `MySQL <http://dev.mysql.com/downloads/mysql/>`_ to persist metadata in the Crossdata Catalog.

-Once this requirements are installed it's necessary to set up the server and driver configuration files to allow crossdata runs in a distributed environments.
+Once these requirements are installed, it's necessary to set up the server and driver configuration files to allow crossdata runs in a distributed environments.
 In other case, it is possible to use Crossdata with a default values, and it will run in localhost mode.